 the likes of Paul McVeigh.
 He never

-made the Spurs' first team and dropped down a division in July
+made the Spurs' first team and after loans at Dulwich Hamlet and IFK Hassleholm in Sweden, he dropped down a division in July

 2000 joining QPR.
 Weighing in at less than 12 stone the towering